homerjam/angular-images-loaded/README.md

 		};

 	});

-## Add directive to element, if using class method then class will be removed on load - useful for css transitions etc.
+## Add directive to element

+Note: If using class method then class will be removed on load - useful for css transitions etc.

 	<div class="images-loaded">

 		<img src="kitten.jpg">